-If the analyzer triggers the POST Failure indicator, restart the SBC by rebooting the Master Controller (if present), or by rebooting the Oven with Integrated Controller.
-Watch the user interface for "Red" text.
-The "Red" text reveals the board subsystem has the initialization problem.
+If the analyzer triggers the POST Failure indicator, reboot the Master Controller and watch the Local User Interface (LUI) display screen for "Red" text.
+The "Red" text reveals the board subsystem having the initialization problem.

 5.1.2 Indicator boxes and hex codes